The Diamond (Richmond, Virginia): Other events

 The venue hosted the 1987 and 1988 Colonial Athletic Association baseball tournaments, won by East Carolina and George Mason, respectively.

 The ballpark hosted the 1992 Triple-A All-Star Game.
 The team of American League-affiliated All-Stars defeated the team of National League-affiliated All-Stars, 2–1.

 The Diamond also hosted the 2019 Eastern League All-Star Game before 9,560 fans, the largest crowd in the game's history.

 The ballpark is also home to Virginia Commonwealth University's Rams baseball team.
 VCU hosts Atlantic 10 and regional teams at the Diamond.

 The venue was to host the 2020 Atlantic 10 Conference baseball tournament, which was cancelled due to the COVID-19 pandemic.

+In 2025, The Firefighters hosted their first game at the Diamond facing the Texas Tailgaters of Banana Ball.

+Replacement

+The Flying Squirrels and VCU will be leaving The Diamond in 2026 and will begin playing home games at the new CarMax Park.